Isusami/hass_ensto_ble/README.md

 - Proceed adding the Ensto BLE thermostat in Home Assistant

 ## If you want to remove the device and add it again
-- Should remove from bluetoothctl and do the trust and pairing again
+- Should remove from bluetoothctl and do the trust and pairing again, bluetoothctl remove XX:XX:XX:XX:XX:XX (replace with your device's MAC address)

 ### HACS installation
 1. Search the repository `HASS Ensto BLE` from HACS default repositories